jekyll/jekyll/docs/_docs/pages.md

 ## Where additional pages live

 Where you put HTML or [Markdown](https://daringfireball.net/projects/markdown/) files for pages depends on how you want the pages to work.
 There are two main ways of creating pages:

 - Place named HTML or [Markdown](https://daringfireball.net/projects/markdown/)
 files for each page in your site's root folder.
-- Create a folder in the site's root for each page, and place an index.html or index.md file in each page folder.
+- Place pages inside folders and subfolders named whatever you want.

 Both methods work fine (and can be used in conjunction with each other), with the only real difference being the resulting URLs.
+Pages retain the same folder structure in _site as they do in the source directory.

 ### Named HTML files